SnehalDeepa/Electric_Vehicle_Market_analysis/README.md

 ## Objective

 The primary objective of this project is to analyze the electric vehicle market using data-driven methods to:
-- Identify Trends: Discover trends in EV adoption across countries and regions.
+- Identify Trends: Discover trends in EV adoption across country and regions.
 - Analyze Manufacturers: Examine the market share and performance of key EV manufacturers.
 - Ealuate Range & Pricing: Investigate relationships between electric range, MSRP, and vehicle type.
 - Support Sustainability: Provide insights into how the EV market aligns with global sustainability goals.
 - Showcase Skills: Demonstrate proficiency in SQL and Python for real-world data analysis projects.
 - The findings of this analysis are presented through clear and engaging visualizations, making the insights accessible to a wide audience.

 ## Tool Used